nextcloud/integration_openproject/docs/testing/smoke_testing.md

 - [ ] Navigate to `Files` tab, and login to `Nextcloud`.
 - [ ] `OpenProject` admin is connected to `Nextcloud` as a `Nextcloud` admin.
 - [ ] Add the created `OpenProject` user as the member of `Demo Project` project (admin can add members to a project).
-- [ ] Login as created user in both openproject and nextcloud
+- [ ] Login as created user in both openproject and nextcloud.
 - [ ] Try to connect the created `OpenProject` user as created `Nextcloud` user.
 - [ ] `OpenProject` user should be connected as a `Nextcloud` user.